-The center of Mestia is built at the foot of peak Banguriani.
-On the way to the summit, you cross alpine zones, ridges, rocky slopes, and snow-covered terrain.
+On the way to the summit, you will come across an alpine zone, ridges, rocky slopes, and snow-covered terrain.

-From the first camping area, return along the same route to the car.
-The journey will take a total of 4 hours and in case of bad weather or acclimatization difficulties, add an extra day to the itinerary.
+From the campsite, return to the starting point following the same route.
+The way back will take about 4 hours and in case of bad weather or acclimatization difficulties, add an extra day to the itinerary.

 The best time to climb Banguriani is from mid-July to the end of September.